 A family celebrated Christmas each year by singing “Happy Birthday” to Jesus, baking a cake for Him, and setting an extra chair at the table to remind them of His presence.
 As Christmas Day was winding down, a friend asked the five-year-old daughter if she had gotten everything she wanted for Christmas.
 She paused a moment and responded, “No, but it wasn’t my birthday.”

 For most people in the world, today Christmas is about themselves.
 Not about Jesus who was born only to suffer and die for our sin.
 They often respond to this glorious event by eating and drinking.
 It’s not wrong to enjoy (the Shepherds certainly sang and danced after hearing the news) but it’s not the most appropriate response either if you tend to forget that Jesus is the reason for the season.

-Then what would be an appropriate response to Christmas may look like?
+Then what would be an appropriate response to what Christmas may look like?
 Of course, one can get involved in charitable activities.
 It’s good but Christmas demands a more personal response.
 The word Christmas has been made by putting the words Christ and Mass together, (Christ + Mass).
-It means the mass of Christ or that Christ died for masses, (John 3:16).
+It means the mass of Christ or that Christ died for the masses, (John 3:16).

 Then there’s no better response than repenting and yielding one’s life to Christ.
 Some of us may have already yielded our lifestyle to His authority years ago.
 Still, we can take this opportunity to renew our commitment.
 If you still haven’t decided whether or not to surrender yourself to Jesus today is the day, now is the time because Christmas is all about Jesus and his sacrifice.

 3. Christmas compels us to Proclaim